mfqqio/ironn/README.md

 #### Tagfiles
 Label files with coordinates of different rock types.
 Can be linked to the images files by name.
 Files come in JSON format.

-### Docs
-#### Docs Images
-Images that are used in all documents in this section.

-#### Proposal Presentation
-Proposal presentation that took place after having the problem introduced to us.

-#### Proposal Report
-Proposal report where we described the plan of action that we followed to tackle the problem.

-#### EDA Reports
-Reports that describe the colour analysis, EXIF Data analysis and other analysis that took place during the development of IRONN.
-These reports were done using Jupyter Notebooks.

-#### Mid Project Presentation
-Internal presentation to our partner where we presented what had been achieved in the first month of partnership.

-#### Final Report
-Final report that describes the results that IRONN achieved.

-#### Final Presentation
-Final presentation slides to UBC and to QIO where we showcased the success of IRONN.

-#### User Manual
-Instructions on how to install and use IRONN, iQA, and iCA.

 ### IRONN
 #### Modules